jcheroske/react-with-timer-hoc/README.md

 ### Complete example, using Mobx and Recompose:

+We're trying to make a modal dialog that stays open for five seconds, but also has a close button.

 Assume there is an observable Mobx store called `uiStore` that has properties `isPopupOpen` and `setPopupOpen`.